GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     ]);
     ```

-1. Run the app from a console (`node app.js`) and open the emulator.
+1. Run the app from a console (`nodemon app.js`) and open the emulator.
 Type the bot URL as usual (`http://localhost:3978/api/messages`) and test the bot.

     ![exercise2-dialog](./images/exercise2-dialog.png)